Separating internal and externally-forced contributions to global temperature variability using a Bayesian stochastic energy balance framework: Discussion

-One limitation of our study arises from the fact that the developed framework requires annually-resolved forcing and GMST as input data.
-Investigating the immediate effects of radiative forcing therefore necessitates an extension to sub-annual resolution.
-Moreover, the forced response is likely sensitive to uncertainties in the forcing.
+One limitation of our study arises from the fact that the developed framework targets interannual to centennial timescales, and is therefore designed for annually-resolved GMST and forcing data.
+As a result, it cannot be readily applied to much shorter or longer timescales.
+Investigating the immediate effects of radiative forcing, for example, necessitates an extension to sub-annual resolution, and treatment of the seasonal cycle.
+An extension to coarser resolutions could be beneficial to study long-term changes such as millennial-scale variability.
+However, such applications require careful examination of the underlying assumptions of the current framework, and an extension and validation of the estimation algorithm.
+The forced response is likely sensitive to model-specific rapid adjustments \cite{smith2008} and uncertainties in the forcing.
 Applying the workflow to paleoclimate reconstructions could therefore be challenging.
 On the one hand, ``ClimBayes'' does not yet run at the best possible speed, as there are faster Bayesian algorithms \cite{myrvoll-nilsen2020}.
 On the other hand, ``ClimBayes'' represents an accessible, transparent, and well-documented numerical framework that can be easily adapted and extended, for example by integrating ``Rstan'' \cite{guo2016rstan} or multilevel delayed acceptance MCMC \cite{lykkegaard2022}.
 Similar to \citet{fredriksen2017}, we use a response function of exponential form, solving the ordinary differential equation \eqref{eq:stochastic_ebm}.
-Future research could test the potential of Bayesian methods to find response functions describing the effects of climate forcing on different observables \cite{lucarini2018, torresmendonca2021}.
-Furthermore, the presented framework can be applied to single forcing experiments\cite{schurer2014} for quantifying the contribution of single forcings to the spectrum.
+Future research could investigate the potential of Bayesian methods to find response functions describing the effects of climate forcing on different observables \cite{lucarini2018, torresmendonca2021}.
+Furthermore, future studies could test our findings with more advanced climate models including better representation of, for example, land surface processes, atmospheric dynamics and chemistry, and sea ice.
+The presented framework can be also applied to single forcing experiments\cite{schurer2014} for quantifying the contribution of single forcings to the spectrum.
 This will help better understand the climate system's response and interplay of intrinsic and external components in driving climate variability.